micmejia/bible-dump/AMPC/Luke/Luke 8.md

 And some seed fell into good soil, and grew up and yielded a crop a hundred times [as great].
-As He said these things, He called out, He who has ears to hear, let him be listening _and_ let him [^b]consider _and_ understand by hearing!
+As He said these things, He called out, He who has ears to hear, let him be listening _and_ let him consider _and_ understand by hearing!